The next two scheduled BFTP1 courses at the Bach Centre run 3 to 5 November 2020, and 13 to 15 April 2021

 - An online resource library of teaching materials (to which all participants are invited to contribute).

-Completion of Stage 1 of the BFTP1 is certificated under the Bach Centre’s Bach Centre-approved Continuing Education scheme, and you will receive a BC-ACE certificate to show you have completed the training.
+Attendance of Stage 1 of the BFTP1 is certificated under the Bach Centre’s Bach Centre-approved Continuing Education scheme, and you will receive a BC-ACE certificate at this stage.

 BFTP1 Stage 2: mentoring and experience